Apt Pupil (film): Previous production attempt

 When Stephen King's novella Apt Pupil was published as part of his collection Different Seasons in 1982, producer Richard Kobritz optioned feature film rights to the novella.
 Kobritz met with actor James Mason to play the novella's war criminal Kurt Dussander, but Mason died in July 1984 before production as a result of a heart attack.
 The producer also approached Richard Burton for the role, but Burton also died in August that same year.
 By 1987 production on the film began with Nicol Williamson cast as Kurt Dussander, and 17-year-old Rick Schroder was cast as Todd Bowden.
 In that year, Alan Bridges began direction of the film with a script co-written by Ken Wheat and his brother Jim Wheat.
 After ten weeks of filming, the production suffered from a lack of funds from its production company Granat Releasing, and the film had to be placed on hold.
-Kubritz sought to revive production, but when the opportunity came a year later, Schroder had aged too considerably for the film to work.
+Kobritz sought to revive production, but when the opportunity came a year later, Schroder had aged too considerably for the film to work.
 Forty minutes of usable footage was abandoned.

 Direction under Bryan Singer

 Bryan Singer first read Apt Pupil when he was 19 years old, and when he became a director, he wanted to adapt the novella into a film.
 In 1995, Singer asked his friend and screenwriter Brandon Boyce to write a spec script adapting the novella.
 Boyce recalled the writing process, "I thought it was a great stageplay, actually ... two people, pretty much in a house talking.
 My script was completely on spec, so, if it didn't work out, at least I'd have a writing sample."
 When the original option to the novella expired in 1995, Stephen King sued to get the rights back.
 Singer and Boyce then provided to King a first draft of their script and a copy of Singer's film The Usual Suspects (1995), which had yet to be publicly released.
 Impressed with Singer, King optioned the rights to the director for $1, arranging to be compensated when the film was released.
 Singer said of King's ultimate response to the film, despite some changes made to the source material, "Stephen loved it.
 He seemed to think I captured the mood of the piece."
 The director appreciated being able to make a Stephen King horror film but with less supernatural terror and more character-driven terror.
-Singer spoke of his goal: "There have been a lot of fun horror movies like Nightmare on Elm Street and Scream, and I Know What You Did Last Summer.
+Singer spoke of his goal, "There have been a lot of fun horror movies like Nightmare on Elm Street and Scream, and I Know What You Did Last Summer.
 But I miss movies like The Shining, The Exorcist, and The Innocents by Jack Clayton, so this is a movie sort of in the spirit of the real horror movie."